Judge hears arguments in school’s plan to conceal murals

 “They can’t take steps because they don’t like the art anymore and harm the reputation of Sam Kerson,” he said.

-The school’s plan is to put up a wall, permenently blocking the mural from being seen, “and if deterioration happens, so what?”
+The school’s plan is to put up a wall, permanently blocking the mural from being seen, “and if deterioration happens, so what?”
 Hyman said.

 In March, U.S. District Court Judge Geoffrey Crawford denied Kerson’s motion for a preliminary injunction to prevent Vermont Law School from installing a barrier of panels in front of the murals.
 Crawford later gave Kerson more time to show how the move would damage the artwork.
 Vermont Law School says the lawsuit should be dismissed.
 Crawford is expected to rule at a later date.